Hydraulic Power Pack

 Suction Line

-The suction line is used to carry the fluid to the inlet of the pump.
-Its bottom end should be located a distance above the bottom floor, so as to prevent the settled contaminants from entering the pump again.
+The suction line is used to carry the fluid to the pump’s inlet.
+Its bottom end should be located a distance above the bottom floor to prevent the settled contaminants from entering the pump again.

 Return Line